 We believe that our customers' needs in this area are developing these years and, therefore, we consider it one of our key areas which we want to maintain and where our product development will take place.
 The total truck market realized a continuous increase in orders from the spring of 2014 until 2017/18.
 From 2017/18 until the beginning of 2020 market was flat, while the market increased during 2021 and first half of 2022 to new records.
-Market has since summer 2022 decreased.
+Market has since summer 2022 decreased but has stabilized since mid 2023.